 General Oil and Gas Leasing Instructions

-The BLM generally issues two types of leases for oil and gas exploration and development on lands owned or controlled by the Federal government -- competitive and noncompetitive.
+The BLM issues competitive leases for oil and gas exploration and development on lands owned or controlled by the Federal government.

-Congress passed the Federal Onshore Oil and Gas Leasing Reform Act of 1987 requiring that all public lands available for oil and gas leasing be offered first by competitive leasing.
-The BLM may issue noncompetitive leases only after the agency has offered the lands competitively at an auction in which the lands do not receive a bid.
+Congress passed the Federal Onshore Oil and Gas Leasing Reform Act of 1987 requiring that all public lands eligible and available for oil and gas leasing be offered by competitive leasing.

 The maximum competitive parcel size is 2,560 acres in the lower 48 states and 5,760 acres in Alaska outside of the National Petroleum Reserve-Alaska.
-The BLM issues both competitive and noncompetitive leases for a 10-year period.
+The BLM issues a competitive lease for a 10-year period.

-Lands offered in the Sale Notice come from three sources:
+Lands offered in the Sale Notice come from two sources:

 - Bureau motion, or lands identified by the BLM.

-The successful bidder must submit a properly executed lease bid form, which constitutes a legally binding lease offer.
-The bidder must also pay an administrative fee, equal to the first year's advance rental ($1.50 per acre or fraction thereof), and not less than a $2-per-acre minimum bonus bid.
+The successful bidder must submit a properly executed 3000.002 lease bid form, which constitutes a legally binding lease offer.
+The bidder must also pay an administrative fee, the first year's advance rental ($3.00 per acre or fraction thereof), and not less than a $10-per-acre minimum bonus bid.
 The balance of the bonus bid must be paid within 10 working days from the last day of the auction.